Israeli Knesset Approves Landmark Judicial Amendments Despite Protests: What You Need to Know

 2023-07-10 22:07:00

-A plan to introduce amendments to the laws of the judiciary, put forward by the ruling coalition of ultra-nationalist and religious parties headed by Netanyahu, sparked unprecedented protests in the occupying country, and raised the concern of its allies in the West about the integrity of democracy in the country and harmed the economy.
+A plan to introduce amendments to the laws of the judiciary, put forward by the ruling coalition of ultra-nationalist and religious parties headed by Netanyahu, sparked unprecedented protests in the occupying country, and raised the concern of its allies in the West regarding the integrity of democracy in the country and harmed the economy.

 The ruling coalition controls 64 of the 120 Knesset seats, and won the first of three ballots needed to pass the new bill into law.
 Protests are likely to intensify if this happens.

 The new bill seeks to limit the powers of the Supreme Court to overturn decisions made by the government, ministers and elected officials.
-The draft will now be subject to further discussion and could be changed before it is put to a final vote.
+The draft will now be subject to further discussion and might be changed before it is put to a final vote.

 Critics believe that judicial oversight helps prevent corruption and abuse of power, while supporters say the amendments would facilitate the effective management of government affairs by limiting the court’s interference in decisions.